netoalvs/qa-lab/README.md

   _Expected Result_: The file should be uploaded successfully.

 - **Search Test (search.cy.js)**
-  _Description_: Tests search functionality on The Internet.
+  _Description_: Tests search functionality on Wikipedia.
   _Expected Result_: The search results should match the query.

 ### API Tests